jargonzhou/learning-frontend-stack/books/ProfessionalJavascriptForWebDevelopers.md

 simulating events
 -->

-# Animation and Graphics with Canvas
+# 16 Animation and Graphics with Canvas

-# Forms
+# 17 Scripting Forms

 <!--
 form